-So, what can you do to surprise someone in your life with a sensorily gratifying gift and one that they would truly enjoy?
+So, what can you do to surprise someone in your life with a sensorily gratifying gift and one that they will truly enjoy?

-Number parents, grandparents and their friends phone us at Sensory Direct on a daily basis asking for ideas about suitable gifts for their loved ones.
-There are lots of factors to consider therefore here are the 10 key features to consider when shopping for a gift for children and adults with additional needs.
+Because there are lots of factors to consider, here are the 10 key features to consider when shopping for a gift for children and adults with additional needs:

 Method of activation:

 - Will the toy provide a challenge without frustration?

 - What is the force required to activate?

 Cause and effect is a great way to teach children.
 For example, what happens if I press this button?